eslint/eslint/docs/rules/no-fallthrough.md

 ## Options

-This rule accepts a single options argument:
+This rule accepts two options arguments:

 * Set the `commentPattern` option to a regular expression string to change the test for intentional fallthrough comment
+* Set the `allowCommentBody` to allow comments between multiple immediately falling-through cases

 ### commentPattern